franzmelchiori/alyvix-doc/test_case_building/visual_keywords.rst

     .. image:: pictures/ride_07c_rf_main_sub.png

-An example GUI shows three identical edit boxes, but a possible transaction could be interacting with the third, left to the ‘OK’ button.
-Selecting just the edit box, as a main component, is not enough: Alyvix is going to detect all the three edit boxes and to interact with the first one, because of a raster logic scanning the screen.
+An example GUI shows three identical text boxes, but a possible transaction could be interacting with the third, left to the ‘OK’ button.
+Selecting just the text box, as a main component, is not enough: Alyvix is going to detect all the three text boxes and to interact with the first one, because of a raster logic scanning the screen.
 To correctly define the keyword, it is necessary to also select the ‘OK’ button as a sub component.
 Sub components of Rect Finders lies in their ROI.
 The upper left corner of ROI are all binded with the upper left corner of the main component selection.

     .. image:: pictures/ride_07db_rf_main_sub.png